KongSwap/kong/docs/architecture_overview.md

 Kong Swap consists of two main canisters:

-kong_frontend - the asset canister which holds the frontend React/Javascript code.
+kong_svelte - the asset canister which holds the frontend React/Javascript code.
 The deployed canister is used to host the website.
 It uses AgentJS to then interact with the kong_backend canister.

 kong_backend - the backend canister, written in Rust which contains the stable memory and logic to run the pools